 Sports vs. Non-Sports Activities

-Whether your child is going to the library or sports practice, a healthy after-school snack can help get him through the afternoon, dietitians say.
+Whether your child is going to the library or sports practice, a healthy after-school snack can help get them through the afternoon, dietitians say.
 The difference is that the child who’s exercising for hours is going to need more calories than the one who is not.

 Jim White, a registered dietitian who works with kids and athletes, says he recommends students who are in sports to have a snack around 10 a.m. and another one around 3 or 3:30 p.m.